 My Khasta Paratha also does away with ghee, which is traditionally used in this dish and which, of course, is a cholesterol-packed animal product.
 Instead, I use heart-healthy canola oil.
 Use any flavorless vegetable oil you have on hand.

-I made these parathas this past weekend and we had them with My Dad’s Not-Mutton Mushroom Curry— one of my most cherished recipes from this blog.
-Trust me, I wouldn’t just pair it with just any old bread.
+I made these parathas this past weekend and we had them with this delectable Mushroom Curry-- one of my most cherished recipes from this blog.
+Trust me, I wouldn't just pair it with just any old bread.